 Finally, it’s important to note that the type of financing you can secure from Spanish banks will depend on whether you are a resident or a non-resident of Spain.
 This is because residents will usually be lent around 70 to 80 percent of the total property amount as a mortgage and will also get better interest rates, whilst non-residents will need a higher deposit value and can only expect a Spanish bank to cover around 60 percent of the cost.

 Are you thinking of moving to Spain after Brexit?
-Whether you’re looking for bargain apartments in Mijas Costa or beachfront properties in Calahonda, our team of local property experts can help.
-We have a team of estate agents in the Costa del Sol who are perfectly placed to help you find the home of your dreams, so why not get in touch today.
+Whether you’re looking for bargain apartments in Mijas Costa or properties in Calahonda, our team of local property experts can help.
+Right Casa has an expert team of estate agents who are perfectly placed to help you a villa, apartment, townhouse or even plot of land on the Costa Del Sol in Spain!